Skip to main content

 Aims

-• To develop students knowledge and critical understanding of key issues regarding leadership in terms of behaviour, affect and cognition with a specific focus on methodological issues.
-Leadership will be considered in the broad sense, to include, for example, adjacent areas such as power, influence, and employee/follower performance and attitudes.
+• To develop students' knowledge and critical understanding of key issues regarding leadership in terms of behaviour, process, affect, cognition, identity and power with a specific focus on methodological issues.
+Leadership will be considered in the broad sense, to include, for example, adjacent areas such as gender, race, influence, and employee/follower performance and attitudes.

 Content